Arbitrage betting (arbing) is staking on all outcomes of an event to lock-in profit.

-Customers who place arbitrage bets are known as “arbers”.
+Customers who place arbitrage bets are “arbers”.

 Where can I find arbs?

 Arbs can be available in various betting markets such as:

 Or, a three-way market: football Match Odds (home team wins/draw/away team wins).

 Arbing is different from gambling.
 Arbers use simple maths to profit on a betting market.

 Arbitrage betting is not risk free.
 Odds can change between placing your different bets with each bookmaker or exchange.
 You need to be quick when placing each bet.

 The word “arb” is short for “arbitrage bet”.
 Arbing occurs when a bookmaker’s odds are too high compared to the rest of the market.